What is it about?

 Linguistic diversity is enshrined in Article 22 of the European Charter of Fundamental Rights ("The respect for the 'rights of persons belonging to minorities' constitutes one of the founding values of the European Union.
 Furthermore, the Charter of Fundamental Rights of the EU prohibits discrimination based on membership of a national minority and provides for the respect by the Union of cultural, religious and linguistic diversity.

 However, the Commission has no general powers as regards minorities.
 In particular, the Commission has no competence over matters concerning the definition of what is a national minority, the recognition of the status of minorities, their self-determination and autonomy or the regime governing the use of regional or minority languages, which fall under the responsibility of the Member States.").

 What is being done?

-Every year on the European Day of Languages, 26 September, the EU joins forces with the Council of Europe, the European Centre for Modern Languages, language institutions and citizens around Europe to promote linguistic diversity and language learning through events and happenings.
+Every year on 26 September, the European Day of Languages, the European Commission joins forces with the Council of Europe, the European Centre for Modern Languages, language institutions and citizens around Europe to promote linguistic diversity and language learning through events and happenings.

 EU Education programmes have always provided and will continue to support funding for language learning projects.
-The Lifelong Learning programme 2007-2013 had a dedicated strand for language learning and linguistic diversity.
-It supported networks that contribute to the development of language policies as well as multilateral projects that developed language learning materials and made them available to large audiences.
+The Lifelong Learning programme (2007-2013) had a dedicated strand for language learning and linguistic diversity.
+It supported networks contributing to the development of language policies as well as multilateral projects developing language learning materials, making them available to large audiences.

-The EU culture programme Creative Europe supports literary translation to give more people access to literary works and to maintain linguistic diversity in the EU.
+The EU's culture programme Creative Europe supports literary translation to give more people access to literary works and to maintain linguistic diversity in the EU.